jtaborda42/ticket-lifecycle/README.md

 <img width="1882" height="1268" alt="image" src="https://github.com/user-attachments/assets/b307a57f-39c0-4186-858c-6632e68a8eab"/>
 </p>
 <p>
-To open a new ticket, click on "Open a new ticket" on the support page of osTicket.
+To open a new ticket on the support page, click on "Open a new ticket".
 </p>
 <br />